francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 2. The training data may be from a different distribution/source from the target data, but it should also contain a small amount of data that comes from the same distribution as the target data.

-3. To better understand the neural network performance, it may be worth having another data set called "train-dev", along with the previous training, dev and test sets.
-The train-dev set contains data that has same distribution as the training set, but different from that of dev/test sets.
+3. To better understand the neural network performance, it may be worth having another data set called "training-dev" set, along with the previous training, dev and test sets.
+The training-dev set contains data that has same distribution as the training set, but different from that of dev/test sets.

-This train-dev set is used for development only, instead of training.
+This training-dev set is used for development only, instead of training.
 The purpose of it is to better understand the network performance and help diagnose the trained neural network, which will be discussed later in the article.

 <br>